kata198/ichorORM/README.rst

 *execute* can also be used as an alias to *executeUpdate*

-The *executeUpdate* method has a parameter *replaceSpecialValues*.
-When True, this will convert special values such as the string 'NOW()' and 'current\_timestamp' with a datetime of now.

 Also keep in mind that you can pass a getDatabaseConnection(isTransactionMode=True) to executeUpdate and set doCommit=False to link multiple updates or inserts and updates into a single transaction (executed when dbConn.commit() is called)